Biannual issues now online!

-Any short fiction and poetry submitted to us from June 10, 2014 onward will now be considered for publication in our new quarterly issues, publishing in September, December, March and June.
-Short fiction and poetry, as well as all nonfiction pieces, will continue to be published on our website throughout the year, with an annual “Best of Black Heart” issue collecting together the website’s greatest hits together in one volume.
+Any short fiction and poetry submitted to us from June 10, 2014 onward will now be considered for publication in our new biannual issues, publishing in January and September.
+Short fiction and poetry, as well as all nonfiction pieces, will continue to be published on our website throughout the year, with an yearly “Best of Black Heart” issue collecting together the website’s greatest hits together in one volume.
 Acceptance letters will indicate whether your piece will be published on the website or in the digital issues, for clarity’s sake.
 Got questions about the new format?
 Drop us a line.

 Black Heart accepts short fiction, poetry and literarily-oriented nonfiction as indicated below.
 Pick your poison: